gauravpatil123/Interactive-Visualizations/Interactivity/README.md

 - Script
 - Interactivity Features
 - Outputs
-  1. Drawing 1 | World Disaster Risk Dataset Infograph
+  1. Interactivity Feature #1 | Hover & Tooltip
-  2. Drawing 2 | Infograph Legend
+  2. Interactivity Feature #2 | Year Slider (*The arrangement of images may lose its structure on smaller screen sizes*)

 **About**</br>
 This directory contains a script for creating an interactive bar chart for the top 10 countries for CO2 emissions for the selected year on the slider.